-Generally, plant proteins are low in one or more essential amino acids, whereas animal proteins contain all nine amino acids.
-Provided you eat a variety of plant-based foods, any shortfall of amino acids in one food is compensated by the higher amounts found in another.
+All plants contain all 9 essential amino acids (EAAs) although pulses, grains, nuts and seeds tend to contain relatively low concentrations of one or more EAAs.
+On the other hand, soya products (e.g. tofu and soya milk alternative), quinoa, chia and hemp seeds, buckwheat and amaranth contain EAAs in ratios more closely matched to the body’s needs.
+Provided you eat a variety of plant-based foods, any shortfall of EAAss in one food is compensated by the higher amounts found in another.
 For example, rice is low in lysine and high in methionine while lentils are high in lysine and low in methionine.
 Eating both foods will give you all nine essential amino acids.

 Contrary to popular belief, plant proteins do not need to be combined in each meal in order to achieve an adequate intake of amino acids.
 The body has a pool of amino acids, which it draws upon and uses as required.

 In other words, a vegan diet can provide enough protein as long as a variety of plant protein sources are consumed and energy intakes are adequate.

 Are plant proteins as good as animal proteins for building muscle?

 Until recently, plant proteins were considered less effective for building muscle than animal proteins owing to their lower amino acid concentration.
 Indeed, studies show that soya protein produces a smaller MPS response in the immediate (3 – 5 hour) post-exercise period than animal proteins.
 This is likely due to its lower leucine concentration.
 However, MPS following resistance exercise can last for 24 hours or more, so it is more meaningful to look at longer term muscle mass gains.